-These are the basic aspects you have to consider, when storing food in your pantry:
+These are the basic aspects you have to consider when storing food in your pantry:

 Moisture and air

 These are commonly used by farmers to know the moisture content in their grains.
 It is recommended to store grains that do not have a moisture content of more than 10%.
-Anything that is above 10% will not store properly and it’s risky to can it.
+Anything that is above 10% will not store properly, and it’s risky to can it.
 The situation is different for beans, as they should have less than 10% moisture to be properly canned.

 If your food has a high content of moisture, it will provide a perfect environment for bacteria and mold development, but also for insect infestation.
 A method for preventing moisture buildup in your grain containers is to add some oxygen absorbers to your cans or buckets.

-Heat is the enemy of every pantry as it lowers the self-life of your foods.
-In order to combat this enemy you should always put your food on shelves or pallets, rather than placing the containers directly on the floor.
-You should also leave space around the canisters and jars so there is good ventilation.
+Heat is the enemy of every pantry as it lowers the shelf-life of your foods.
+To combat this enemy, you should always put your food on shelves or pallets, rather than placing the containers directly on the floor.
+You should also leave space around the canisters and jars, so there is good ventilation.